MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 The ![Shows the task view icon](media/sot-task-view-icon.png) **Tasks** tab opens in the **Copilot** pane to display tasks recently created by the Sales Order Agent.
 Tasks that require attention&mdash;like reviewing an incoming or outgoing email&mdash;are at the top of the list.

-For each sales quote request, the Sales Order Agent adds a task to track, review, and follow up on updates and eventually process the quote into an order.
+For each sales quote request, the Sales Order Agent adds a task to track, review, and follow up on updates, eventually processing the quote into an order.
 Tasks can consist of multiple steps that form a timeline of the process.

 ## Review and assist